 In the first step, you’re going to gather a massive list of all your possible goals and tasks for the next year, along with new dreams you have for the future.
 I use my annual review as a launchpad for brainstorming these possibilities.

 Review what didn’t go well in your creative work the previous year

 For issues with your creations, figure out what’s lacking.
-For example, I feel like I’m good at photographic composition, and reasonably good at post-processing, but I am lacking the technical abilities to capture the image that I want in the field.
+For example, I feel like I’m good at photographic composition, and reasonably good at post-processing, but I lack the technical abilities to capture the image I want in the field.
 One of my goals is to improve my technical skill at photography — later in the goal-setting process, I’ll identify steps to take to achieve that goal.

 For issues with your process, consider what you could do differently in future similar situations.
 For example, I feel like I didn’t follow through enough on a volunteer graphic design project I did; on reflection, I over-committed myself during a time of year I’d rather be spending my free time outside than working on a project for someone else (summer).
 So in the future, I might hold off on taking projects during the summer, or set looser schedules.
 You could also consider tools, like self-tracking, that might help you improve your process.

 Check in on the previous year’s unachieved creative goals

 Check in on goals for previous year and see whether the goals I didn’t achieve are still desirable and feasible.